-- 3. The Grantee may develop, use and occupy the right-of-way for the purpose(s) of constructing, operating and maintaining the Navajo Gallup Water Supply Project.
-The Grantee may not develop, use or occupy the right-of-way for any other purpose without the prior written approval of the Navajo Nation and the Secretary of the Interior.
+- 3. The Grantee may develop, use and occupy the right-of-way for the purpose(s) of constructing, operating and maintaining the Project.
+The Grantee may not develop, use or occupy the right-of-way for any other purpose without the prior written approval of the Navajo Nation and the Secretary.
 The approval of the Navajo Nation may be granted, granted upon conditions or withheld in the sole discretion of the Navajo Nation.
 The Grantee may not develop, use or occupy the right-of-way for any unlawful purpose. - 4.
 In all activities conducted by the Grantee within the Navajo Nation, the Grantee shall abide by all applicable laws and regulations of the Navajo Nation and of the United States, now in force and effect or as hereafter may come into force and effect, including but not limited to the following: - a.
-Title 25, Code of Federal Regulations, Part 169; - b.
-All applicable federal and Navajo Nation antiquities laws and regulations, including compliance with the Programmatic Agreement for the Consideration and Management of Effects on Historic Properties Arising from Construction of the Navajo Gallup Water Supply Project pursuant to section 106 of the National Historic Preservation Act and the Advisory Council on Historic Preservation's regulation, last date of execution by all signatories being November 21, 2011, and any amendments thereto. - c.
-BOR shall give employment preference to qualifying Navajos and other Indians in accordance with applicable Navajo and federal law.
+Title 25, Code of Federal Regulations, Part 169; subject to the terms of this right-of-way. - b.
+All applicable federal and Navajo Nation antiquities laws and regulations, including compliance with the Programmatic Agreement for the Consideration and Management of Effects on Historic Properties Arising from Construction of the Project pursuant to section 106 of the National Historic Preservation Act and the Advisory Council on Historic Preservation's regulation, last date of execution by all signatories begin November 21, 2011, and any amendments thereto. - c.
+BOR shall give employment preference to qualifying Navajos and other Indians in accordance with applicable Navajo and Federal law.
 BOR shall utilize Navajo contractors and Navajo businesses (to purchase goods and materials) in accordance with applicable law. - d.
-The Navajo Nation Water Code, 22 N.N.C. § 1101 et seq., to the extent that it is applicable.
-Grantee shall apply for and submit all applicable permits and information to the Navajo Nation Water Resources Department, or its successor.
+The Navajo Nation Water Code, 22 N.N.C. §§ 1101 et seq., to the extent that it is applicable.
+Grantee shall apply for and submit all applicable permits and information to the Navajo Nation Water Resources Department, or its successor. - 5.
+The Grantee shall ensure that the air quality of the Navajo Nation is not jeopardized due to violation of applicable laws and regulations by its operations pursuant to the right-of-way.